Marcellus Wiley: Millionaire Matchmaker

 Wiley appeared on a November 2011 episode of Bravo's Millionaire Matchmaker.
 Season 5, Episode 12: "The Player and the Piano Player" ended when Wiley successfully found a romantic interest.

 Personal life

 Wiley is married to Annemarie Wiley (b.
-1982 or 1983), a nurse anesthetist (and self-proclaimed anesthesiologist), who joined as a full-time cast member for the thirteenth season of The Real Housewives of Beverly Hills.
+1982 or 1983), a nurse anesthetist, who joined as a full-time cast member for the thirteenth season of The Real Housewives of Beverly Hills.
 Marcellus and Annemarie are parents to four children: Marcellus's daughter from a previous relationship, as well as their son and two daughters.

+Legal issues

+In April 2026, four women filed a legal claim accusing Wiley of sexually assaulting them.
+Wiley publicly denied the allegations.

+On July 4, 2026, Wiley was arrested in Orange County, Florida on domestic violence charges after police received reports that he abused his wife.
+He was held without bond in Orange County Jail.

+On September 10, 2026, Annemarie Wiley was granted a three-year restraining order against Marcellus Wiley.